January 12 – March 25, 2018

 For Two Scores, Wadden extends these rules further, bringing the dimensions of the exhibition space itself into the formula.
 In the B.C.
 Binning Gallery, the scale of the monumental, nearly seven-and-a-half metre long painting Score 1 (Salt Spring) (2018) is determined both by the length of the wall and the amount of yarn the artist obtained in a single purchase from a Salt Spring Island weaver.
 Wadden has then woven the excess material into long, narrow panels inserted column-like between the gallery’s windows that run like a frieze high up along its south wall.
 In the Alvin Balkind Gallery, Wadden directs our attention to the floor, where a single, unstretched woven piece is laid out as a rug, further confounding our clear identification of it as either painting or textile.
 The scale and colour of Score 2 (16 Afghans) (2018) is dictated by the yarn unravelled from sixteen knitted blankets Wadden purchased specifically for this project at various Vancouver thrift shops.
 A series of modestly-scaled images document the original blankets’ geometric simplicity and riotous colour, some of them uncannily modernist in design.
 Demonstrating Wadden’s interest in the unintentional visual synergies between the lexicons of high art and craft, they also serve as silent markers of the skill and ingenuity of their unknown (and very likely female) makers, bringing into tension once again the asymmetries between a long history of anonymous, feminized textile production and that of the male dominated theatre of modern art.

-Alongside the exhibition we are producing an extensive new publication on Wadden’s work with commissioned texts by Maria Fusco and Kimberly Phillips that critically examine the artist’s practice.
-This will be launched at a special event on Saturday, March 17 at 4.30pm.
-The publication will retail at $50, and is offered to CAG members at a discounted rate of $40.
+Alongside the exhibition we have produced an extensive new publication on Wadden’s work with commissioned texts by Maria Fusco and Kimberly Phillips that critically examine the artist’s practice.
+Order in store or online here.

 Generously supported by Jane Irwin and Ross Hill.